onsightengine/onsight/README.md

 # Salinity Engine

 Open-source game engine written in JavaScript.
-Built on WebGL to run games and other interactive content in any web browser.
+Built on Canvas and WebGL to run games and other interactive content in any web browser.

 <br />